gamzeok/the-food-project/_recipes/2015-05-09-kabak-mucveri.markdown

 recipe_ingredients:
   - group: Base ingredients
     content:
-        - 5 zucchinis
+        - 5 zucchinis, grated
-        - 1 onion
+        - 1 onion, grated
-        - Chopped 1 bunch of flat leaf parsley
+        - 1 bunch of flat leaf parsley, finely chopped
-        - Chopped 1 bunch of dill
+        - 1 bunch of dill, finely chopped
         - 1 tsp salt
         - 1 tsp black pepper
-        - 1 tsp hot red pepper
+        - 1 tsp red hot pepper
         - 1 tsp cumin
-        - 100 gr mozerella or white cheese
+        - 100 gr mozerella or white cheese, grated
+        - 1.5 - 2 cups of flour
         - 1 cup of oil for frying
   - group: Sauce ingredients
     content:
         - 500g yoghurt
         - 2 tsp salt
-        - 2 cloves garlic
+        - 2 cloves garlic, finely grated
 ---
-The most wellknown **Mücver** is the one which is made by zucchini.
+Mücver is a fritter which is made mainly from zucchinis.

 <!--more-->

-**Mücver** is the common word for vegetable fritters in Türkish.
+Mücver is the common word for vegetable fritters in Turkish.
+The most common one is made from zucchini.
 Instead of zucchini; potato, carrot, leek or even fish or combination of some of them can be used.
 The remaining ingredients are almost the same but the amounts would change.

+{% include recipe-summary.html %}

+{% include recipe-ingredients.html %}

 ### Prepare

-* Grate oninon, zucchinis and cheese
+* Grate zucchini, onion and cheese
-* Add finely chopped dill and parsley
+* Chop parsley and dill
-* Add egg, spicies and salt and mix them shortly
+* Mix them in a bowl and add all other ingredients except flour
+* Add flour slowly.
+Amount of the flour depends on the other ingredients

 ![]({{ '/post-assets/recipes/kabak-mucveri/kabak_mucveri_01.jpg' | prepend: site.baseurl }})